aedobbyn/menu-builder/README.md

-# Smart Menu Builder
+# Food for Thought

-Various things this project touches upon: APIs, algorithms, simulations, web scraping, NLP, networks.
+This is a working exploration of food and that touches upon a few things: APIs, algorithms, simulations, web scraping, NLP, networks.
+The [very much under construction writeup](./compile/writeup.md) walks through the highlights.

 The main poriton of this project is a daily menu planning and optimization using foods from the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index) and the `Rglpk` package interface to the [GNU linear programming solver](https://www.gnu.org/software/glpk/) to implement the simplex algorithm.
 This minimizes the cost of each menu while keeping us above the minimum daily nutrient values and below the daily maximum "must restrict" values.